khushn/CarND-MPC-Project/writeup.md

 #### Approach
 We use a MPC controller, which is in simple terms curve fitting.
+Or finding out the minimal area between two curves, given goals and constraints.

 ##### Transformation of values to car co-ordinates
 This is of paramount importance.
 Else we struggle with the CTE.
 The CTE depends on the difference between y coordinate and the refernce path (returned by the polyfit described below).